Summary of registration requirements

 If you gained your GP qualification outside the UK, the next step depends on where you gained this qualification.
 If your qualification was obtained in:

 You will need to be eligible to work in the UK you may need to apply for a Health and Care Worker visa.
 For this visa you will need an identified GP practice to act as your employing sponsor.
-Further guidance on this will be provided by the local HEE team.
+Further guidance on this will be provided by the local NHS England team.

 Important: Health and Care Worker visa requirements

 From 1 January 2021, all European Economic Area (EEA) nationals (except Irish citizens) and international doctors will require a Health and Care Worker visa to work in the UK.
 For details on Visa applications and support from NHS England when applying, visit the Health and Care Worker Visa requirements for non UK citizens webpage.

 To start a clinical placement you will need to apply for, and be included on to the Medical Performers List (MPL) usually with a Probationary Flag permitting you to undertake the clinical placement.

 Prior to starting the clinical placement you will be required to complete an Occupational Health Self-Declaration, a Disclosure and Barring Service (DBS) check, and you may also require a police check, and 2 clinical references.
 You will also need to have completed the mandatory e-learning modules on Adult and Children Safeguarding.